Asheeshkrsharma/Particle-filter/README.md

 # Particle-filter
-Robot localization using particle filters
+Robot localization using particle filters and Path Planning using A* search.
+Run LOCALISE.m